×

 Leeds Beckett University1001-120080%2,785

-The data above shows the year-on-year growth in the number of Indian students studying in the UK from the academic year 2019/20 to 2022/23.
-Overall, the trend reflects a substantial rise in Indian student interest in UK universities, followed by a noticeable decline in the most recent year.
+The data above shows how the number of Indian students studying in the UK changed each year from 2019/20 to 2022/23.
+There was a strong increase in interest in UK universities, but the most recent year saw a clear drop.

 1. BPP University